 Working hard is expected and pupils' learning is managed by their Form Teacher in conjunction with subject teachers.
 One of the most important aspects of learning here at Bablake Junior School is the enthusiasm pupils apply to their studies.
 Parents actively support this positive attitude and it is very apparent in the atmosphere of lessons.

-Termly reports and Parents Evenings twice a year ensures parents are kept up to date with their child's progress.
+Termly reports and Parents' Evenings twice a year means parents are kept up to date with their child's progress.
 Parents are always welcome in school and are in general encouraged to speak to their child's Form Teacher whenever they feel the need.

 We appreciate that the education we offer is only part of a child's life and that it is fundamentally and profoundly enhanced by support and interaction with home.

 Our focus on Languages has increased in recent years and is supported through our humanities classwork.
 All of our pupils study French from Year 3.
 They are taught by specialist staff using a variety of written and oral tasks.
 They also spend time exploring the culture and traditions of this neighbouring country.
 Year 6 have the opportunity to experience additional Modern Foreign languages.
 These include German and Spanish to allow some experience of these languages before their move to Senior School.
 Additionally, Italian and Arabic are also taught on rotation.